-Begonia baumannii is native to the rocky areas in the Andes in Cochabamba Dept., Bolivia from 2500-3400 m (8200-11100 ft).
+Begonia baumannii Lemoine ex Wittm. is native to the rocky areas in the Andes in Cochabamba Dept., Bolivia from 2500-3400 m (8200-11100 ft).
 Because of the high elevation, they require cool temperatures during the summer growing season and dry during winter dormancy.
 Photos from Nhu Nguyen show plant in cultivation.

-Begonia boliviensis is a tuberous species native to Bolivia.
+Begonia boliviensis A.DC. is a tuberous species native to Bolivia to Argentina.
 It has small orange-red flowers and can be grown as a pot plant.
-They do best in part sun and bloom prolifically during Mediterranean-type summers if planted in the ground where they can reach 2-3ft (<1 meter) tall.
+They do best in part sun and bloom prolifically during Mediterranean-type summers if planted in the ground where they can reach 2-3 ft (<1 meter) tall.
 Propagation is easy by cuttings.
 If a cutting is taken during summer, it will form a thumb sized tuber by winter and will go deciduous like adult plants and return in late spring.
-Photos 1-3 are by Mary Sue Ittner of plants blooming summer 2004 in the Mendocino Coast Botanical Gardens and of a seed pod of her own plant a year later.
-Photo #4 was taken by Nhu Nguyen.
-Photo 5 was contributed by the UC Botanical Garden.
+Photos 1-2 are by Mary Sue Ittner of plants blooming summer 2004 in the Mendocino Coast Botanical Gardens and 3-4 of her own plants including a seed pod.
+Photo #5 was taken by Nhu Nguyen.
+Photo 6 was contributed by the UC Botanical Garden.

 Photographs by David Pilling; the first is of seed which was then sown in February 2014; the remaining photos are of the resulting plants flowering in September 2014.
 Photo 2 shows a male flower (four petals); photo 3 is of a female flower (five petals).
 Photo 4 shows female (left) and male (right) flowers; the notable difference from this angle is the female flower has an ovary above it which becomes the seed pod; the female flower has not opened yet.
 Photo 5 shows detail from a female flower.

-Begonia falciloba is a graceful upright species from western Mexico.
+Begonia falciloba Liebm. is a graceful upright species from Mexico to Guatemala.
 The habit is similar to other tuberous begonias from Mexico like Begonia biserrata, Begonia sandtii, Begonia gracilis, etc. It is distinctive by the striking lobes of the leaves.
-It grows from early summer into fall, sometimes extending into winter and has endured brief spells in the mid-20s (F) in winter when it is normally dormant.
+It grows from early summer into fall, sometimes extending into winter and has endured brief spells in the mid-20s (°F) in winter when it is normally dormant.
 As with other tuberous begonias it prefers to be pot-bound.
 Photos 1-4 below show plants grown by grown and photographed by Dylan Hannon of a form obtained from Rudy Ziesenhenne that was probably collected by Dave and Don Harris of Santa Barbara, CA. Online info (Smithsonian) gives this indicative locality for this species: Cerro de San Andres, Oaxaca, at 800 m elevation.

 Photo 1 shows the back of both male (higher) and female (lower) flowers, photos 2-5 are of seed pods and seed.
 Photo 6 shows dormant flowering size tubers.
 The grid spacing in photos 3, 4 and 6 is 10 mm; the width of photo 5 is around 1 mm.